SteeIRain/SCLocaleMergeTool/readme.md

 # Star Citizen String Translation Merger Tool
 > [!IMPORTANT]
 > This is not my tool!
-All credit goes to, MrKraken.
+All credit goes to, ExoAE, MrKraken, and BeltaKoda.
 I'm merely updating it for myself and anyone who cares.
-Please direct help requests to the original author.
 >
-> I'm using ExoAE's ScCompLangPack as the global.ini source.
-If you don't like component names being modified for easier identification.
-Then don't use this fork.
+> I'm using BeltaKoda's [ScCompLangPackRemix](https://github.com/BeltaKoda/ScCompLangPackRemix) as the global.ini source.
+I've also included [ExoAE's ScCompLangPack](https://github.com/ExoAE/ScCompLangPack) global.ini in a seperate folder.
+If you prefer their extended format instead.
 >
 > GNU/Linux Chads.
 Using you favorite text editor.
 Please ensure your final merged.ini (global.ini) is set appropriately with DOS/Window EOL, BOM, and UTF-8 formatting.
 I've tested it on both Winblows and GNU/Linux with no issues.
 ##